 Don't Make These Smartphone Business Blunders

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »At first glance, using your cell phone as a business communication tool makes perfect sense.
+Opinions expressed by Entrepreneur contributors are their own.At first glance, using your cell phone as a business communication tool makes perfect sense.
 It's lighter than a laptop, fits easily in your pocket, purse or the palm of your hand, connects to the internet nearly everywhere you go, and seemingly provides instant access to everything you need when you're out of the office.

 So why am I opposed to using an iPhone, BlackbBerry, Palm or other smart phone for business communication?
 I'm not.
 These are fantastic devices for communicating your message.
 I'm old enough to remember when you had to hunt down a street corner phone booth and plunk in a quarter in order to check in with the office.
 I get the convenience.

 What I don't get is why some entrepreneurs choose to use a smart phone as the primary device for their written communications.
 I mean, think about it.
 The screen on the iPhone is under 2x3 inches, and workable screenage on the Palm is barely 2.5x1.7 inches.
 Heck, the BlackBerry, known as the "businessman's phone," has a screen size of 2x1.5 inches.
 Exactly how much constructive communicating can you do in a space the size of four postage stamps?
 Not much, that's how much.